← All varieties

 Tree

-Young wood is smooth and light reddish brown, of medium size; buds are reddish (Downing).
-Twigs and leaves closely resemble those of the Pennsylvania Vandevere (Warder; Beach).
+Young wood smooth, light reddish brown, medium sized; buds reddish (Downing).
+Young shoots spotted (Elliott).
+Twigs and leaves much resemble those of the (Pennsylvania) Vandevere (Warder; Beach).

 Fruit

-Core / Seeds: Core regular, closed, meeting and clasping the eye; seeds numerous and dark (Warder).
-Not described in Downing or Beach.
+Core / Seeds: Core regular, closed, meeting and clasping the eye; seeds numerous, dark (Warder).
+Core closed, regular, clasping; tube funnel-shaped; stamens median; seeds many (Budd-Hansen).
+Core round, compact; seeds large, ovate pyriform (Elliott).

 Season